 1. Only three players have ever repeated as Masters champion: Jack Nicklaus, Nick Faldo and Tiger Woods.
-So a Sergio Garcia win is unlikely.
+So a Patrick Reed win is unlikely.

-2. American-born and foreign-born players have more-or-less alternated as winners in the last six Masters.
+2. American-born and foreign-born players have, more or less, alternated as winners in the last six Masters.
 Spieth won in 2015 to end that skid, then Danny Willett started it all over again.
+Our last two winners were Sergio Garcia and Patrick Reed.
 So, it's a bit of a toss up.
-In a Ryder Cup year, Europeans and Americans have been splitting the PGA Tour spoils.

 3. This is going to be a top-heavy year at the Masters.
 Sleepers are a BAD pick in one-and-done.